-So you’ve decided to head on over to the gorgeous Fraser Island – the world’s largest sand island – but now you’re wondering exactly how to get to Fraser Island.
-Well, you’re in the right place then, because in this guide we’re going to provide everything you need to know about getting to Fraser Island.
+So you’ve decided to head on over to the gorgeous K’gari (formerly Fraser Island) – the world’s largest sand island – but now you’re wondering exactly how to get to K’gari.
+Well, you’re in the right place because in this guide we’re going to provide everything you need to know about getting to K’gari.

-It’s reasonably straight forward to take the ferry to Fraser Island from Inskip or River Heads, but this guide will cover everything you need to know such as the different barge to Fraser Island options, the ferry times and ticket prices too.
+It’s reasonably straightforward to take the ferry to K’gari from Inskip or River Heads, but this guide will cover everything you need to know such as the different barge to K’gari options, the ferry times and ticket prices too.

-While this guide will mostly cover how to get to Fraser Island by car, it will also provide information to those going over without a vehicle.
-It also covers how you can get to Inskip or River Heads from various places so you’ll know exactly how to get from Brisbane to Fraser Island, Hervey Bay to Fraser Island as well as a few other places.
+While this guide will mostly cover how to get to K’gari by car, it will also provide information to those going over without a vehicle.
+It also covers how you can get to Inskip or River Heads from various places so you’ll know exactly how to get from Brisbane to K’gari, Hervey Bay to K’gari as well as a few other places.

-After reading this guide, you’ll know exactly how to go to Fraser Island and you can move onto dreaming about your upcoming island adventure.
+After reading this guide, you’ll know exactly how to go to K’gari and you can move on to dreaming about your upcoming island adventure.